AdobeDocs/campaign.en/help/v8/send/interaction-send-offers.md

 ---
 # Send an offer

-In order for an offer to be selected by the offer engine, it has be approved and available in a **Live** environment.
+In order for an offer to be selected by the Offer engine, it has be approved and available in a **Live** environment.
 [Learn more](interaction-offer.md#approve-offers)

 Offer presentation via an outbound communication channel is carried out via direct mail, email, or mobile deliveries.
 You can also use unitary mode with Transactional messaging (Message Center).